getify/You-Dont-Know-JS/up & going/ch1.md

 	// ..
 }

-// versus
+// versus:

 do {
 	console.log( "How may I help you?" );
 	// ..
 } while (numOfCustomers > 0);
 ```

 The only practical difference between these loops is whether the conditional is tested before the first iteration (`while`) or after the first iteration (`do..while`).

 In either form, if the conditional tests as `false`, the next iteration will not run.
 That means if the condition is initially `false`, a `while` loop will never run, but a `do..while` loop will run just the first time.

 Sometimes you are looping for the intended purpose of counting a certain set of numbers, like from `0` to `9` (ten numbers).
 You can do that by setting a loop iteration variable like `i` at value `0` and incrementing it by `1` each iteration.

-The conditional is tested on each iteration, much as if there had been an implied `if` statement inside the loop.
-As an illlustration of this concept, we can see the use of JavaScript's `break` statement to stop a loop.
-We can also see that it's (too) easy to create a loop that would otherwise run forever.
+The conditional is tested on each iteration, much as if there is an implied `if` statement inside the loop.

+We can use JavaScript's `break` statement to stop a loop.
+Also, we can observe that it's awfully easy to create a loop that would otherwise run forever without a `break`ing mechanism.

+**Warning:** This is not necessarily a practical form you'd want to use for your loops, but it's presented here for illustration purposes only.

 Consider: